 You can import an existing basin model into the current project.
 The model must have been created previously and stored on your computer or an accessible network location.
-Click the Tools menu and select the File $\Rightarrow$ Import $\Rightarrow$ Basin Model... command.
+Click the Tools menu and select the File \Rightarrow Import \Rightarrow Basin Model... command.
 A file browser will open that you can use to find the model you wish to import.
 The browser will only allow you to select basin model files which end with the BASIN extension.
 When you click on a basin model file in the browser, the description of the model is shown on the right side of the browser.
 Once you have located and selected the desired basin model, press the Select button.
 If you change your mind, you can press the Cancel button or the X button in the upper right to return to the main program window without importing a model.
-After you make your selection, the program automatically copies the selected file into the project folder and adds it to the list of current basin models.
+After you make your selection, the basin model will be checked for dependent data such as time-series gages or parameter grids.
+The user is given the opportunity to also import any required data.
+The program automatically copies the selected file and any additional data into the project folder and adds the various components to the project.